<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 Electronic Locking Hardware

-Providing electronic cell door-locking hardware and electronic access to the man-trap and the courtroom from a central security command office prevents prisoner interference with cell and courtroom access.
+Providing electronic cell door-locking hardware and access to the man-trap and the courtroom from a central security command office prevents prisoner interference with cell and courtroom access.
 Remotely controlled access eliminates the possibility of prisoners forcibly obtaining keys.

 CCTV, Alarms, and Intercoms